 Using the vs-picgo Extension#

-In the first article, I also mentioned that the README.md file of vs-picgo states that it only supports the eight image hosting services officially supported by picgo-core, and the plugin system is still a work in progress:
+In the first article, I also mentioned that the README.md file of vs-picgo states that it only supports the eight image hosting services supported by picgo-core and that the plugin system is still a work in progress:

 vs-picgo supports 8 kinds of image hosting services: weibo, qiniu, tcyun, upyun, github, aliyun, imgur and SM.MS, which are supported by PicGo-Core.
 And the plugin feature of PicGo-Core is working in progress.

-Upon careful examination of the vs-picgo settings, I discovered a configuration option called "Config path," with the following description: The path to your Picgo-Core configuration.
+Upon careful examination of the vs-picgo settings, I found a configuration item called "Config path," with the following description: The path to your Picgo-Core configuration.
 Picgo will use Picgo: Pic Bed if this is not specified.
-In other words, we can already override the settings of this extension by specifying the location of the Picgo Core configuration file, and thus use third-party plugins of Picgo Core.
+In other words, we can now override the settings of this extension itself by specifying the location of the Picgo Core configuration file, and thus use third-party plugins of Picgo Core.
 The unfinished aspect of vs-picgo may only refer to the graphical configuration of the plugin system...

 Since that's the case, the goal is clear.
 We just need to install Picgo Core and configure it accordingly, and finally specify the configuration file path in the extension.